BRANDI DENTON GATEWOOD

 Brandi was selected to participate in the 2017 Mississippi Bar Leadership Forum.
 Participants of the Leadership Forum are selected from applicants that demonstrate the initiative necessary for the effective guidance of peers in the legal profession.

-Brandi is very active in the American Association for Justice (AAJ) is a national organization that works to make sure that people who are injured by the negligence or misconduct of others have a fair shot at justice through the legal system; even when that means taking on the most powerful corporations and insurance companies.
+Brandi is very active in the American Association for Justice (AAJ), which is a national organization that works to make sure that people who are injured by the negligence or misconduct of others have a fair shot at justice through the legal system; even when that means taking on the most powerful corporations and insurance companies.
 Being a member of AAJ means being a member of a nation-wide team that is fighting to preserve the rights of injured persons to seek justice through the courts.
-As an active member of the American Association for Justice, Brandi is member of the AAJ Board of Governors, First Vice-Chair of the Women Trial Lawyers’ Caucus, Co-Chair of the New Lawyers’ Division Law School Committee, member of the AAJ Law School Committee, member of the AAJ Diversity Committee, and a graduate of the AAJ Leadership Academy.
+As an active member of the American Association for Justice, Brandi is member of the AAJ Board of Governors, Chair-Elect of the Women Trial Lawyers’ Caucus, Co-Chair of the New Lawyers’ Division Law School Committee, member of the AAJ Law School Committee, member of the AAJ Diversity Committee, and a graduate of the AAJ Leadership Academy.
 Brandi is a recipient of the 2015-2017 New Lawyers’ Division Excellence Awards for her steadfast dedication to AAJ and the New Lawyers’ Division.
 She also received an NLD Praetorian Award and the 2018 Excellence in Leadership Award for the Women Trial Lawyers' Caucus.

-Brandi is a current member of the Mississippi Women Lawyer’ Association (MWLA) and is a Past President of MWLA, and has served a number of years on the MWLA Board of Directors.
+Brandi is a current member of the Mississippi Women Lawyer’ Association (MWLA) and is a Past President of MWLA, and is a past member of the MWLA Board of Directors.

-Brandi was named as a 2017 Super Lawyers Rising Star.
+Brandi was named as a Super Lawyers Rising Star in 2018 and 2017.
 She was also named as a Fellow of the American Bar Foundation in 2017.

 Mississippi Volunteer Lawyers’ Project (MVLP) is an organization with the mission of providing legal assistance to Mississippi’s poor and less fortunate that are unable to pay for legal services that s/he needs.
 Lawyers from across the State of Mississippi selflessly give their time to help Mississippians in need of legal services.
 MVLP has limited the focus of the services to domestic matters.
 In 2014, Brandi received on of MVLP’s Pro Bono Awards for the legal aid and assistance that she selflessly, and without pay, gave to many Mississippians in need, so that those individuals could move forward with getting their lives back on track.